Iman1997/socialdatawebsite/index.md

 </iframe>
 </p>

-We draw a scatter plot between production, consumption, and price.
-Calculate the Pearson correlation coefficient and corresponding P-value.
-A linear regression analysis was performed and the regression line was drawn on the graph.
-Since energy production is demand-based, and energy imports and exports usually account for a small portion, The conclusion of the first graph can be easily understood: a very strong positive correlation between energy production and consumption, with a regression line slope almost equal to 1.
-The relationship between price and production(consumption) is an interesting conclusion: the more energy is produced (or consumed), the higher the price tends to be.
-This conclusion is drawn because we found that the slopes of the two regression lines are positive, and the P-values obtained by calculating the Pearson correlation coefficients are 6.9E-284 and 5.9E-310, which are far less than 0.05, which means that the price and production (consumption) was significantly correlated.
+In the plots, we see a very strong positive correlation between power production and consumption, with a regression line slope almost equal to 1.
+There is also a significant positive correlation between power price and production.
+From the relationship between the two, an interesting conclusion can be drawn: the more power is produced or consumed, the higher the price tends to be.
+This conclusion is drawn because we found that the slopes of the two regression lines are positive, and the P-values obtained by calculating the Pearson correlation coefficients are 6.9E-284 and 5.9E-310, which are far less than 0.05, which means that the price and consumption were significantly correlated.

-We explore the relationship between energy production, consumption and price through scatter plots, regression lines and correlation coefficients: production and consumption are strongly correlated, and the slope of the regression line is close to 1.
-There is also a significant positive correlation between price and the first two: the more energy is produced and consumed, the higher the price of energy is.

 ## Prediction

-Now comes the part of prediction.
-First, we divide all hours into two categories according to the price of energy and the proportion of green energy: the time that is suitable for purchasing energy, which is a “good” time, and the time that is not suitable for purchasing energy, which is a “bad” time.
+In order to get started with the prediction, we divide all hours into two categories according to the price of power and the proportion of green power: the time that is suitable for purchasing energy, which is a “good” time, and the time that is not suitable for purchasing energy, which is a “bad” time.
 Here, we define an hour when the price is less than 300 DKK per MWh and the proportion of green energy is greater than 60% as “good”, and vice versa.

 The data in 2020 is randomly divided into a training set and a testing set according to the ratio of 7:3.
 We hope to judge whether it is suitable to buy energy only using the information of time.
 According to the bar plots, we extract three characteristics from each specific time: month of the year, day of the week and hour of the day.

 With these three features as independent variables and “good”/”bad” as dependent variables, the decision tree is constructed as follows.